 The llms.txt specification uses a structured markdown format optimized for machine readability.
 Each file starts with an H1 header containing your project name, followed by a blockquote summarizing your API in one or two sentences.

-Keep descriptions focused on what developers need to integrate your API — parameter types, authentication requirements, error handling.
-Avoid marketing language or context that doesn't serve code generation.
-Use markdown code blocks for examples that illustrate usage patterns and clarify how your API behaves in practice.
+Keep descriptions focused on what developers need to integrate your API: parameter types, authentication requirements, and error handling.
+Avoid marketing language or context that fails to serve code generation.
+Use markdown code blocks for examples that show usage patterns and clarify how your API behaves in practice.

 llms.txt vs. llms-full.txt: choosing the right approach